SAKryukov/dotnet-solution-structure/articles/article0.md

 &lt;/FrameworkContentElement&gt;
 ```

 Now all the data objects are uniquely identified with the corresponding `Key` values using the `TypeKey` extensions.
-If we use this approach, we need to have only one data typa instance per type per XAML.
+If we use this approach, we need to have only one data type instance per type per XAML.
 Then the instances are uniquely identified, too.

-But what can happen if one messes up the one-to-one mapping between up with the keys and actual data element types?
+But what can happen if one messes up the one-to-one mapping between the keys and actual data element types?
 One can have an absurd markup like this:

 ```{lang=XML}
 &lt;FrameworkContentElement x:Class="My.MultiObjectDataSource"